AmbireTech/wallet-dapp-catalog/README.md

 }
 ```

-  - `networks` field is not mandatory but will help to auto detect the supported networks if the dApp is as custom one from the Ambire Wallet interface.
+  - `networks` field is not mandatory but it will help to auto-detect the supported networks if the dApp is added as a custom dApp from the wallet UI

 > Note: iconPath it's the public relative path where the Safe will try to load your app icon.
 For this example, it should be `https://dapp.someurl.com/someDappIcon.svg`.
 ### `CORS` and `X-Frame-Options`